Netcracker/qubership-grafana-reporter/README.md

 #### Templates

-There are two types of pre-defined tex templates for different purposes:
+There are two types of predefined tex templates for different purposes:

 * [simpleTemplate](./templates/simpleTemplate) - The standard size of page (A4), each panel is placed under the previous.
 This template can be used in case if you need to print the data.
 * [gridTemplate](./templates/gridTemplate) - (default) The template copies layout of panels in the original Grafana dashboard.
    The size of the page tries to render panel in a beautified way.
-* [pngTemplate](./templates/pngTemplate) - The same as gridTemplate but returns file in png format.
+* [pngTemplate](./templates/pngTemplate) - The same as gridTemplate but returns file in PNG format.

 Also, you can use your own custom tex template as default.
 To do this, place your tex template under `/templates/custom/` directory and set the name of the file to `template` parameter.